Ardhish2210/RTL-to-GDS-Design-flow-NPTEL-IIITD-/README.md

 > Notes will be updated weekly.

-Feel free to use and refer to these notes!
+Feel free to use and refer to these notes